-

 Conservatorship Scorecards

 The annual Conservatorship Scorecard is FHFA's mechanism for communicating its priorities and expectations for the Enterprises and providing transparency to the public about these expectations.
-The 2022 Scorecard priorities are promoting sustainable and equitable access to affordable housing and operating the Enterprises’ businesses in a safe and sound manner.
+The 2025 Scorecard priorities are promoting (1) equitable access to affordable and sustainable housing and (2) operating the business in a safe and sound manner.

 - All Scorecards